Vincent-Goerner/Coderr-backend/README.md

 PEP-8 Compliance: All Python files follow PEP-8 guidelines

-## 🚫 Security & .env

-This project uses a .env file to manage environment-specific and sensitive settings such as:

-SECRET_KEY

-DEBUG

-Database paths and other credentials

-The .env file is excluded from version control (.gitignore), but a .env.template is provided as a template.
-Please copy .env.template to .env and fill in your own values before running the project.

 ## 📄 License

 Open-source project for educational purposes.
 Not intended for commercial use.